viviancross/Cathode/README.md

 A retro IPTV player.
 It plays your M3U channels like old cable TV: a phosphor‑glow program guide, CRT scanlines, channel‑change static, and on‑screen menus you can drive with a keyboard, a mouse, or a game controller.
-It runs on the Steam Deck, Linux, Windows, and macOS, and scales from the Deck's screen to a 1080p TV.
+It runs on the Steam Deck, Linux, Windows, and macOS, and renders at the window's real size, so it looks right on the Deck's screen and on a docked 1080p TV.

 **Version 2.0**